Page created on June 3, 2021. Last updated on March 26, 2022 at 16:03

 - Brainstem stroke (involving facial nucleus)

 Bell’s palsy is caused by idiopathic inflammation of CN VII in the facial canal.
-It might be due to viral infection.
+It might be due to viral infection, especially HSV.

-Symptoms of peripheral facial palsy are ipsilateral to the lesion and include:
+Symptoms of peripheral facial palsy are ipsilateral to the lesion and affect both the lower and upper half of the face.
+Symptoms include:

 - Motor symptoms